smallsunsun1/async_lib/README.md

 Some custom execution mode such as GraphMode and TaskGraphMode are added.

 Start to add some coroutine functions and tools.
+Currently coroutine are just under development and should not be used.

 Please refer to documents for more detailed explantion.